 Every time you connect to the internet and every time you’re opening an app like Instagram, you’re connecting to a web server.

 What Is the Most Popular Web Server Application?

 (W3Techs, BuiltWith, The Economic Times)

 318,373 of the top one million websites currently use Apache, making it the most popular web server on the market.
-After Apache, users also love Nginx, as 293,815 websites use it.
-Then, IIS takes third place with 105,238 websites, LiteSpeed with 56,756 sites, Varnish with 30,724, and so on
+In addition to Apache, users also love Nginx, as 293,815 websites use it.
+Then, IIS takes third place with 105,238 websites, LiteSpeed with 56,756 sites, Varnish with 30,724, and so on.

 What Is a Web Server?

 A web server in its most basic form is a soft- or hardware that stores data and delivers it to a user at request via HTTP and several other protocols.
 Its primary function is to store, process, and deliver web pages to the user requesting them.

 To put it simply: